missAliceX/AngelX/about/index.md

 - Toy projects and then with practical projects with realistic software infrastructures.
 - Matches you with a buddy / team to collaborate on projects and review each other's work.

+## Team Match-Making

+There will be a web application that helps match-make teams to create a start-up from start to finish as the capstone project of this course.
+You will be able to backup your experience with hard, cold numbers.
+If your team turns out to be baller, you may not even need to work for anyone after this but most start-ups fail so chances are low.
+However, finding a job will be much easier than getting an education or doing a bootcamp because employers do not count those.

 ## Catered to Your Specialization

 Do you know what you like before trying it?
 Don't think so.
 Through these projects, you will find out what you like and your strengths, which may be different.
 I will create more projects to cater to you so you can get the career path you want: